ic-Solutions/advantage-seniors/_posts/2020-03-11-ageing-without-children.md

 ---
 layout: post
-title: "Ageing Without Children"
+title: "aging Without Children"
 description: Most of us hope that our family will step up and help out.
 But the reality is different.
 For an increasing number of seniors, that option isn’t there.
-image: /assets/images/blog/Ageing-without-children-2.webp
+image: /assets/images/blog/aging-without-children-2.webp
-thumbnail: /assets/images/blog/Ageing-without-children-2_thumbnail.webp
+thumbnail: /assets/images/blog/aging-without-children-2_thumbnail.webp
 author:
   - Roshan Jacob, Soumya Lakshmi

 redirect_from:
-  - /2020/03/11/ageing-without-children.html
+  - /2020/03/11/aging-without-children.html
 ---

 It was a chance meeting with Diwakar Kamat and he told me when I met him at a free medical camp recently: